groonga/groonga/doc/source/contribution/documentation/introduction.md

 ### Submit your pull request

-Now you're ready to submit a pull request to the main Groonga repository.
+Now you're ready to submit a pull request to the upstream Groonga repository.
 Follow these steps:

 1. Go to your fork repository on GitHub